-Since July 2019, I started working at the University of Maastricht on a collaborative project between the Aachen-Maastricht Institute for Biobased Materials (AMIBM) and the Department of Data Science and Knowledge Engineering (DKE).
+From July 2019 until December 2020, I worked at the University of Maastricht on a collaborative project between the Aachen-Maastricht Institute for Biobased Materials (AMIBM) and the Department of Data Science and Knowledge Engineering (DKE).
 In this project, I developed a machine-learning framework for small data sets, which was applied on several experimental data sets.
 The resulting publications were selected as featured publication for a special issue on machine learning in materials research, and the cover publication of a Polymer international issue in 2022.
 This project allowed me grow as a computational materials researcher in the fast growing branch of machine learning and artificial intelligence focused on materials research and materials design.

 Having both a PhD in Physics and Chemistry, and as a computational scientist working at the interface between theory and experiment, life feels a bit like that of a delocalized particle: everywhere at once.
 This website is dedicated to my work, and contains a blog where you can find my ideas on this work and the life of a delocalized physicist, even if he is part of the department of chemistry.